pixelass/fatih-sahanoglu-cms/src/pages/index.md

     Standard...
 I can't live with that.
     I live my individual lifestyle. and rather listen to my friends and customers, than wear expensive clothing and play big or talk as if I was.
     I try to find the perfect match with a well planned, direct, unforced chat and empathy.
 Lean back and enjoy.
 Together we have enough time to find what fits you best.
 Dive into the underground and forget everything around you.
-description: >-
-  Kaldi is the ultimate spot for coffee lovers who want to learn about their java’s origin and support the farmers that grew it.
-We take coffee production, roasting and brewing seriously and we’re glad to pass that knowledge to anyone.
-intro:
-  blurbs:
-    - image: /img/coffee.png
-      text: >
-        We sell green and roasted coffee beans that are sourced directly from independent farmers and farm cooperatives.
-We’re proud to offer a variety of coffee beans grown with great care for the environment and local communities.
-Check our post or contact us directly for current availability.
-    - image: /img/coffee-gear.png
-      text: >
-        We offer a small, but carefully curated selection of brewing gear and tools for every taste and experience level.
-No matter if you roast your own beans or just bought your first french press, you’ll find a gadget to fall in love with in our shop.
-    - image: /img/tutorials.png
-      text: >
-        Love a great cup of coffee, but never knew how to make one?
-Bought a fancy new Chemex but have no clue how to use it?
-Don't worry, we’re here to help.
-You can schedule a custom 1-on-1 consultation with our baristas to learn anything you want to know about coffee roasting and brewing.
-        Email us or call the store for details.
-    - image: /img/meeting-space.png
-      text: >
-        We believe that good coffee has the power to bring people together.
-        That’s why we decided to turn a corner of our shop into a cozy meeting space where you can hang out with fellow coffee lovers and learn about coffee making techniques.
-All of the artwork on display there is for sale.
-The full price you pay goes to the artist.
-  heading: What we offer
-  description: >
-    Kaldi is the ultimate spot for coffee lovers who want to learn about their java’s origin and support the farmers that grew it.
-We take coffee production, roasting and brewing seriously and we’re glad to pass that knowledge to anyone.
-This is an edit via identity...
-main:
-  heading: Great coffee with no compromises
-  description: >
-    We hold our coffee to the highest standards from the shrub to the cup.
-    That’s why we’re meticulous and transparent about each step of the coffee’s journey.
-We personally visit each farm to make sure the conditions are optimal for the plants, farmers and the local environment.
-  image1:
-    alt: A close-up of a paper filter filled with ground coffee
-    image: /img/products-grid3.jpg
-  image2:
-    alt: A green cup of a coffee on a wooden table
-    image: /img/products-grid2.jpg
-  image3:
-    alt: Coffee beans
-    image: /img/products-grid1.jpg
 ---